Estimation and Approximation in Physics

 - Paper with detailed analysis of droplet breakup.

 - Please type up the project in the form of a scientific report or paper with a short introduction and conclusions.
 If figures/illustrations are essential, please include these as well.
 You can send the report to me electronically as a PDF (this is my preference).
 If you want to submit a printed version and I am not in my office, please slide it under the door.
-Due Thursday, May 3 at 3pm.
+The project is due Thursday, May 3 at 3pm.